gaultier/blog/write_a_video_game_from_scratch_like_1987.md

 ## Loading assets

-What's a game without nice looking pictures ~~stolen from somewhere on the internet~~ ?
+What's a game without nice looking pictures <s>stolen from somewhere on the internet</s> ?

 Here is our sprite, the one image containing all our assets: